 From a very young age we’ve been trained to set goals.
 They are touted as the cornerstone to success.
 Well, if they’re so powerful, then how come so many people who have strong intentions and exert the effort discover that their goals fail to deliver results.
-Basically, goal setting does not work for most entrepreneurs.
+Basically, goal setting does not work for most accounting professionals.

 Keep in mind, however, that goal setting possesses inherent flaws.

 Goal setting does not work

 Here’s why goal setting does not work for many accounting professionals.

 - There’s no flexibility.
 Either you’re failing or succeeding.

 - This means you’re remaining within your comfort zone.